SrgjanX/AlarmShell/README.md

 setting up quick alarm can but as fast as CTRL+R and typing <b>alarm "pizza time" 20m</b>.

 ## Why?
-I fixed my own problem when I'm doing something and in meantime someone calls me and tell me to another thing, how I solved that problem?<br/>
+I fixed my own problem when I'm doing something and in meantime someone calls me and tells me to do another thing, how I solved that problem?<br/>
 CTRL+R notepad and type the thing and 70% of the time I'll forgot because I'm in the middle of working on something.

 ## Features
-- Quick alarm set by typing one command.
+- Quick alarm set by typing one command
 - Snooze command

 ## Usage example